Refine your search

 Preliminary examiners

 When the doctoral researcher has completed all the required studies and the supervisors of the doctoral dissertation assess that the study is ready for reviewing, the doctoral candidate submits the work to be reviewed.
 Before submitting the manuscript of doctoral dissertation, the dissertation manuscript is checked with a plagiarism detection tool.
+As to language revision, the Faculty requires that the language of the doctoral dissertation is fluent, and the main supervisor is responsible for ensuring that the language of the dissertation meets the requirements for clear scientific language and fulfills academic publishing standards.
+The main supervisor may require the dissertation undergo a language revision; this will be agreed upon separately.
+A language revision can be performed before submitting the dissertation for preliminary examination or after the preliminary examination.

 The preliminary examiners must come from outside the University of Eastern Finland and hold a professorship, docentship, or a corresponding scientific qualification.
 If a person holding a docentship is presented as a preliminary examiner, their up-to-date list of publications must be attached to the proposal.
 The grounds for disqualification determined by the administrative law are considered when appointing the examiners.